 '''

 run_testspec(TestSpec) -> Result

 Types:

+'''

+'''

 TestSpec = [term()]

+'''

 Run test specified by TestSpec.
 The terms are the same as those used in test specification files.

-sleep(Time) -> ok

-Types:

-'''

 This function, similar to timer:sleep/1, suspends the test case for specified time.
 However, this function also multiplies Time with the 'multiply_timetraps' value (if set) and under certain circumstances also scales up the time automatically if 'scale_timetraps' is set to true (default is false).